How to Get a Certificate of U.S. Naturalization

 Do You Need to Apply for a U.S. Passport?

-You will separately need to apply for a U.S. passport.
-This will be an important document to have if you travel outside the United States.
-It is also easier to carry around with you than the naturalization certificate (especially if you decide to frame the certificate).
+If you want a U.S. passport, you will need to separately apply for it.
+A passport will be an important document to have if you plan to travel outside the United States.
+It is also easier to carry around than the naturalization certificate (especially if you decide to frame the certificate).

 You should be given an opportunity to fill out an application for a U.S. passport at your swearing-in ceremony.
 If you miss that opportunity, passport applications are handled by the U.S. State Department.